 Skip to content

-Our work on the Isle of Wight, empowering young people to lead and make change in their communities through creativity.
+Explore our work on the Isle of Wight, empowering young people to lead and make change in their communities through creativity, as part of our Young Cultural Changemakers programme.

 They held a multi-day youth-led festival, Ascend’